CyberBelligerent/ARCTIC-Shard/README.md

   // Provider Code Here
 }
 ```
 In the above example, the OSClientV3 is the Client object imported from OpenStack4J.
-The Super method with the string argument tells SHardProviderTmpl where to pull your configuration settings for your specific shard.
+The Super method with the String argument tells ShardProviderTmpl where to pull your configuration settings for your specific shard.
 This is currently stored in a file located at <b>./.providers</b>.

 The Settings look like:
 ```